zaynashraf/lunch-condenser/README.md

 Python

 pandas – for data manipulation and analysis

-subprocess, sys, os – for command-line input handling and environment setup

 ## How to Run
 Make sure Python is installed on your system.